-Abstract-Evaluation of seam puckers is one of the most important aspects for quality control in garments manufacturing industry.
-Seam puckers lead to garments aesthetically unacceptable and may also cause inconvenience in wear.
-At present, seam pucker evaluation is mainly carried out by human inspectors, which is subjective, unreliable and time-consuming.
-Instead of manual evaluation, this paper presents an objective method by using image analysis and pattern recognition technologies.
+Abstract-Seam pucker grade is one of the most important quality parameters in garments manufacturing industry.
+At present, seam pucker is usually evaluated by human inspectors, which is subjective, unreliable and time-consuming.
+Instead of subjective evaluation, this paper presents an objective method by using image analysis and pattern recognition.
 The evaluation system consists of image acquisition, image normalization, feature extraction and self organizing map classifier.
 Textural features of seam puckers are studied with a widely used statistical method, the co-occurrence matrix approach.
-After training, the self organizing map classifier can grade unidentified seam puckers and the experiments results demonstrate the effectiveness and efficiency of the proposed approach.
+The grades of seam puckers can be obtained from the trained self organizing map classifier and the results are very promising.

-Index Terms-Pattern recognition, Image analysis, Seam puckers, Self organizing map.
+Index Terms-Classification, Seam puckers, Self organizing map, Fabrics.